THE UBIQUITOUS 'BEFORE' SHOT

 Making a start

-Built a rough console the night I received my parts from Ozstick.
-This was just so I could evaluate the controls.
-They worked perfectly.
+I built a rough console the night I received my parts from Ozstick.
+This was just so I could evaluate how I would place the buttons and sticks.
 I had a glitch with the keyboard emulator (an Ipac) at one stage so I tested it in notepad as Ultimarc suggested on their site.
 Found the fault straight away- it was a shorted wire.
 I'm very happy with the Ipac.

 Let's twist again